 But you need to understand that artificial intelligence is much more than that.
 AI is an entire field of science with the purpose of digitizing human qualities in order to enhance the machines to work more like us to get tasks, like image recognition, done on time.
 Make sense?

 Well, in simple terms, it is like giving human qualities to a machine.
 Not all of them, just the specific ones required to get the job done.
-This is exactly what we do when we tend to use AI for image processing.
+This is exactly what we do when we tend to use AI for image and video processing.
 We are all aware of how AI can help analyze text, but with a bit of enhancement, it can work for image recognition as well.
 Wondering how?
 Continue reading to find out how it is used in everything from web scraping to guiding self-driven cars.

 What is image recognition?